September 10 is World Suicide Prevention Day. Suicide Prevention Week is the Sunday – Saturday surrounding it.

 There are no ordinary people.
 You have never talked to a mere mortal.
 Nations, cultures, arts, civilizations – these are mortal, and their life is to ours as the life of a gnat.
 But it is immortals whom we joke with, work with, marry, snub and exploit – immortal horrors or everlasting splendors.

 It may sound overdramatic, but I am immortal.
-Not a delusion of grandeur.
-Just fact.
+It’s not a delusion of grandeur.
+It’s a fact.

 My delusion?
 That I was beyond grace.

 I couldn’t rest in the sure hope that at the end of this life, I would be transformed into Christlikeness.
 I could only be left with all that was worst about me.
 I hadn’t even gotten to a C.S.
 Lewis immortal horror thought; just me was more than I could bear.